Bias Mitigation for Machine Learning Classifiers: A Comprehensive Survey: Algorithms

 \subsection{In-processing Bias Mitigation Methods}

 This section presents in-processing methods; methods that mitigate bias during the training procedure of the algorithm.
-Overall, we found a total of \pubin publications (see Table~\ref{table:in}, Table~\ref{table:in2} and Table~\ref{table:in3} for more details) that apply in-processing methods.
-For more details on in-processing methods, we refer to the survey by Wan et al.~\cite{surveyIN}, which provides information on 38 in-processing approaches developed for various ML tasks.
+Overall, we found a total of \pubin publications (see Table~\ref{table:in}, Table~\ref{table:in2} for more details) that apply in-processing methods.
+For more details on in-processing methods, we refer to the survey by \citet{surveyIN}, which provides information on 38 in-processing approaches developed for various ML tasks.